department-for-transport-BODS/abods/README.md

 ### Run front end against Sandbox API

-To run the front end in a dev server, connected to the Sandbox API, follow these steps:
+To run the front end in a dev server, connected to the Sandbox API, then run `mise r app:sandbox` to start the app.

-In `frontend/`, run `npm install`.
+### Connect to database as read-only user

-Then run `npm start -- --proxy-config src/proxy.sandbox.conf.json` to start the app.
+To check the current state of the Sandbox database, begin by starting the DB proxy as stated above, then in another terminal run `mise r db-creds`

-Using the [mise](https://mise.jdx.dev/) task runner, run `mise install` once, then `mise r app:sandbox` to start the app
+This will print the necessary details to the terminal, which can be used to connect using your preferred client.

 ### Run front end against local API connected to Sandbox DB